jagregory/abrash-zen-of-asm/src/chapter-07.md

 Code ends
 ```

-You may well ask why it's worth bothering with `seg`, when we could simply have used the segment name `Data` instead.
+You may well ask why it's worth bothering with `seg`{.nasm}, when we could simply have used the segment name `Data`{.nasm} instead.
 The answer is that you may not know or may not have direct access to the segment name for variables that are declared in other modules.
-For example, suppose that `WordVar` were external in our last example:
+For example, suppose that `WordVar`{.nasm} were external in our last example:

 ```nasm
       extrn WordVar:word